RSAStudioGames/TTRPG-Toolkit/README.md

+I'm using AI to develop most of this because I don't know how to program all that much.
+This is supposed to be a tool to help keep things organized for your TTRPG game.
+You can enter in all the game rules and such and this toolkit can then use that info for data-driven tools based off the specific ruleset and such.
+I'm still planning things out as I go along.

+There's too many tools out there that have too narrow of a scope.
+I'm trying to combine all those different aspects together into one full-fledged campaign manager that has support for any game, including custom stuff.

+---

 # TTRPG Toolkit

 A tabletop RPG companion app: **SvelteKit** UI embedded in a **Go (Fiber)** binary, with **Caddy** as the public HTTP edge in Docker.